eawag-rdm/resup/doc/INSTALL_Unix.md

 ### 5. Additional steps to use  *resup* from outside the Eawag network, e.g. from servers in the ETH network at GDC.

 1. Send me your SSH public key and your username on the machine in question.
 The public key is a file with extension "`.pub`" in the directory "`~/.ssh/`", e.g. "`id_rsa.pub`".
-In case you don have one, create one:
+In case you don't have one, create one:
     `ssh-keygen -b 4096`{.bash}
 	and answer all subsequent questions by hitting [Return].
-My positive answer will include the IP-address and a port number of a "jumphost".
+My answer will include the IP-address and port number of a "jumphost".

 2. Set 2 environment variables: